RituPande/ritupande.github.io/_posts/2024-07-24-Simultaneous-Matrix-Diagonalization.md

   -  C_ab =  C_a * C_b
   -  C_a C_b = C_b C_a

-- A representation is said to be irreducible if all elements of rep(G) cannot be simultaneously block diagonalized.
+- if XR = RX, then X has to some scalar multiple of identity matrix. cannot be simultaneously block diagonalized.

 - if a representation is irreducible it can only commute with identity matrix I